 For this reason, I would strongly recommend you check out some of my camping gear suggestions.
 Believe me, carrying a 1.5kg rather than 3kg tent for eight days really does make a difference.

 A final point: this Patagonia packing list is written by a girl.
-I know I travel more heavily than guys, particularly as I’m not a fan of wearing the same underwear four days straight.
+I know I travel more heavily than guys, particularly as I’m not a fan of wearing the same underwear for four days straight.

 However, all of these suggestions can be easily adapted to both sexes.